google/flatbuffers/docs/source/Schemas.md

 You generally do not want to change default values after they're initially defined.
-Fields that have the default value are not actually stored in the serialized data but are generated in code, so when you change the default, you'd now get a different value than from code generated from an older version of the schema.
+Fields that have the default value are not actually stored in the serialized data (see also Gotchas below) but are generated in code, so when you change the default, you'd now get a different value than from code generated from an older version of the schema.
 There are situations, however, where this may be desirable, especially if you can ensure a simultaneous rebuild of